stepzen-dev/snippets/pocs/obfuscated-endpoint-url/README.md

  pocs/FzOYquoOMuQzvQqsLSUfVuvQwfVwuOEhGOkGGpLDnuIzeJZCHQAfHbFMCCIQdmBe    Sep 8, 2024, 12:46 PM    Sep 8, 2024, 12:59 PM
 ```

+## Description

-It is recommended to define a schema description so that this GraphQL introspection request can
+It is recommended to define a [schema description](./index.graphql#L1-L6) so that this GraphQL introspection request can
 used to see the purpose of the obfuscated endpoint.

 ```